meiyi1986/vuw-ecco/content/authors/yuan-tian/_index.md

   - Grad Students
 ---

-Meng (Nora) Xu is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang Zhang.
+Yuan Tian is supervised by A/Prof. Yi Mei (Primary supervisor) and Prof. Mengjie Zhang.